Three characterizations of a self-similar aperiodic 2-dimensional subshift: A self-similar Wang shift

 \end{exo}

-\subsection{Self-similarity of the Wang shift $\Omega_\Ucal$ defined by 19 tiles}
+\subsection{Self-similarity of the Wang shift $\Omega_\Zcal$ defined by 16 tiles}

-We prove that $\Omega_\Ucal$ is self-similar by executing the function $\textsc{FindMarkers}$ on the set of Wang tiles $\Ucal$ followed by $\textsc{FindSubstitution}$ and repeating this process until we obtain a set of Wang tiles which is equivalent to the original one (two steps are needed).
+We prove that $\Omega_\Zcal$ is self-similar by executing the function $\textsc{FindMarkers}$ on the set of Wang tiles $\Zcal$ followed by $\textsc{FindSubstitution}$ and repeating this process until we obtain a set of Wang tiles which is equivalent to the original one (two steps are needed).
 Each time $\textsc{FindMarkers}$ finds at least one subset of markers using a surrounding radius of size at most 2.
 Thus using Theorem~\ref{thm:if-markers-desubstitute-wang-version}, we find a desubstitution of tilings with $\textsc{FindSubstitution}$.
-The proof is done in SageMath \cite{sagemathv9.2} using \texttt{slabbe} optional package \cite{labbe_slabbe_0_6_1_2020}.
+The proof is done in SageMath \cite{sagemathv10.4} using \texttt{slabbe} optional package \cite{labbe_slabbe_0_7_6_2023}.

-The following result was shown in \cite{MR3978536} where it was also proved that $\Omega_\Ucal$ is aperiodic and minimal.
-In \cite{MR4226493}, it was later shown that the set $\Omega_\Ucal$ describes the internal self-similar structure hidden in Jeandel-Rao aperiodic tilings \cite{jeandel_aperiodic_2015}.
-One of its consequence is that the Wang shift $\Omega_\Ucal$ provides another description for the substitutive subshift $\Xcal_\phi$, see Exercise~\ref{exo:OmegaU=Xphi}.
+The following result was first shown in \cite{lepsova_thesis_2024} where it was also proved that $\Omega_\Zcal$ is aperiodic and minimal.
+It was deduced by showing that $\Omega_\Zcal$ is topologically conjugate to $\Omega_\Ucal$.
+Self-similarity, aperiodicity and minimality of $\Omega_\Ucal$ was shown in \cite{MR3978536}.
+In \cite{MR4226493}, it was shown that the set $\Omega_\Ucal$ describes the internal self-similar structure hidden in Jeandel--Rao aperiodic tilings \cite{MR4210631}.

+A consequence of Theorem~\ref{thm:main-theoremA} is that the Wang shift $\Omega_\Zcal$ provides another description for the substitutive subshift $\Xcal_\Phi$, see Exercise~\ref{exo:OmegaU=XPhi}.

-\begin{proof}[Proof of Theorem~\ref{thm:main-theorem} (i)] In this proof, we show there exist sets of Wang tiles $\Vcal$ and $\Wcal$ together with their associated Wang shifts $\Omega_\Vcal$ and $\Omega_\Wcal$ and there exist two recognizable $2$-dimensional morphisms $\alpha_0$ and $\alpha_1$ and a bijection $\alpha_2$:
+\begin{proof}[Proof of Theorem~\ref{thm:main-theoremA}] In this proof, we show there exist sets of Wang tiles $\Vcal$ and $\Wcal$ together with their associated Wang shifts $\Omega_\Vcal$ and $\Omega_\Wcal$ and there exist two recognizable $2$-dimensional morphisms $\alpha_0$ and $\alpha_1$ and a bijection $\alpha_2$:

-that are onto up to a shift, i.e., $\overline{\alpha_0(\Omega_\Vcal)}^\sigma=\Omega_\Ucal$, $\overline{\alpha_1(\Omega_\Wcal)}^\sigma=\Omega_\Vcal$ and $\alpha_2(\Omega_\Ucal)=\Omega_\Wcal$.
+that are onto up to a shift, i.e., $\shiftclosure{\alpha_0(\Omega_\Vcal)}=\Omega_\Zcal$, $\shiftclosure{\alpha_1(\Omega_\Wcal)}=\Omega_\Vcal$ and $\alpha_2(\Omega_\Zcal)=\Omega_\Wcal$.